spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/edge-host-registration.md

 #### Instructions

-1. If you have already provided the registration token to your Edge host, skip this tep.
+1. If you have already provided the registration token to your Edge host, skip this step.

    If you are providing the Edge registration token through site user data.
 Plug in the storage device that is flashed with the user data ISO.